-Hello Tarot lovebots it’s ethony and today I am answering a question from a lovely Tarot Student at the Tarot Readers Academy.
+Hi Tarot Loves, it’s Ethony and today I’m answering a question from a lovely Tarot Student at the Tarot Readers Academy.

-Before I jump in, please note as always that this is me sharing with you all and you can take what resonates with you and incorporate it into your personal practice and leave the rest.
+Before I jump in, please note that you can take what resonates with you and incorporate it into your personal practice and leave the rest.